dguaderrama/bootcamp-jb/_posts/2000-basics/2000-12-28-projections.md

 ----

 #### Coordinate Reference Systems

+ A *Coordinate Reference System* is built on top of a *coordinate system*.
+A *coordinate system* is a set of mathematical rules for specifying how coordinates are to be assigned to each point, also known as a *projection*.
+A *coordinate reference system* is a coordinate system that is related to the real world by a datum, this can also be known as a *geographic coordinate system* or *spatial reference system*.

 <a title="By Geek3 (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons" href="http://commons.wikimedia.org/wiki/File%3ASphere_wireframe.svg">![coordinateGrid]({{site.baseurl}}/{{ASSET_PATH}}/images/coordinate-grid.png)</a>